 Looking at the 2013, 2018, 2019 and 2020 surveys, traffic levels have increased substantially within the village in recent years.
-Through traffic has increased greatly following the expansion of Buckingham, in particular along the Moreton Road to the west of the Parish boundary.
-These housing developments have not been accompanied by adequate infrastructure improvements.
+Through traffic has increased greatly following the expansion of Buckingham, in particular along the Moreton Road to the west of the parish boundary.
+Engagement with residents suggests that these housing developments have not been accompanied by adequate infrastructure.